mrakgr/The-Spiral-Language/readme.md

 ##### `<function>` error message

-Don't be fooled by the `<function>` you will see during type errors.
-As was repeatedly stated, functions are not at all opaque - they are fully transpared to the evaluator.
+Don't be fooled by the `<function>` during type errors.
+As was repeatedly stated, functions are not at all opaque - they are fully transparent to the evaluator.
 The reason why they get printed like that is simply because they have a tendency to suck everything into the environment.
 And except for very small examples, trying to print out the raw AST of its body is worthless even for debugging as it is so convoluted.

 ```
 if dyn true then